 GROUNDED CONDUCTOR.
 A system or circuit conductor that is intentionally grounded.

 GROUNDING CONDUCTOR, EQUIPMENT (EGC).
-The conductive path(s) installed to connect normally noncurrent-carrying metal parts of equipment together and, to the system grounded conductor, the grounding electrode conductor or both.
+The conductive path(s) that provides a ground-fault current path and connects normally noncurrent-carrying metal parts of equipment together and, to the system grounded conductor, the grounding electrode conductor or both.

 GROUNDING ELECTRODE.
 A conducting object through which a direct connection to earth is established.

 GROUNDING ELECTRODE CONDUCTOR.
 A conductor used to connect the system grounded conductor or the equipment to a grounding electrode or to a point on the grounding electrode system.

 GROUND-FAULT CIRCUIT-INTERRUPTER.
 A device intended for the protection of personnel that functions to de-energize a circuit or portion thereof within an established period of time when a current to ground exceeds the value for a Class A device.

 GROUND-FAULT CURRENT PATH.
 An electrically conductive path from the point of a ground fault on a wiring system through normally non-current-carrying conductors, equipment, or the earth to the electrical supply source.

 Examples of ground-fault current paths are any combination of equipment grounding conductors, metallic raceways, metallic cable sheaths, electrical equipment, and any other electrically conductive material such as metal, water, and gas piping; steel framing members; stucco mesh; metal ducting; reinforcing steel; shields of communications cables; and the earth itself.

 GUARDED.
 Covered, shielded, fenced, enclosed or otherwise protected by means of suitable covers, casings, barriers, rails, screens, mats or platforms to remove the likelihood of approach or contact by persons or objects to a point of danger.